dberzano/dberzano.github.io/alice/git/index.md

 Whenever you start a new development, we suggest to work on a different local branch and to write changes in the development branch only.

-The summary of operations is represented in the following flow chart, and described afterwards.
+The summary of operations is represented in the following flowchart.

 ![Start a new development](flow-start.png)